pingidentity/pingidentity-devops-getting-started/docs/reference/troubleshooting.md

 > Having images tagged as "latest" locally does not mean they are the latest in the Docker hub registry.

-### Misconfigured `~/.bash_profile` file
+### Misconfigured `pingctl`

-If your containers can't pull a license based on your DevOps user name and key, or running `dhelp` returns an error, there might be some misconfiguration in your `~/.bash_profile` file.
+If your containers can't pull a license based on your DevOps user name and key, there might be some misconfiguration in your `pingctl config` file.

 Possible solutions:

-1. If you have *just* run `./setup` for the first time, make sure you are have done so in a fresh terminal or have run `source ~/.bash_profile`.
+1. If you have *just* run `pingctl config` for the first time.
+See the [Environment Configuration Documentation](https://devops.pingidentity.com/get-started/prereqs/#configure-the-environment) on how to export configured variables to your environment.

-1. If running `echo PING_IDENTITY_DEVOPS_USER` returns nothing in a fresh terminal, it's likely your `~/.bash_profile` file is misconfigured.
-There are two entries that need to be there:

-      ```text
-      source <path>/pingidentity-devops-getting-started/bash_profile_devops
-      ```

-      Where &lt;path&gt; is the full path to the `pingidentity-devops-getting-started` directory.
-This entry sources our DevOps aliases.

-      There also needs to be another entry for:

-      ```text
-      sourcePingIdentityFiles
-      ```

-      This entry sources the Ping Identity file aliases.

-      Make sure there are not old versions or duplicates of these entries.

-1. If you are running in Kubernetes, keep in mind that your `PING_IDENTITY_DEVOPS_USER` and key are local variables and need to be [Passed as a Secret](../how-to/existingLicense.md) in your cluster.
+1. Run `pingctl info` and make sure the configured variables in the utility are correct.
+See the utility's [Documentation](https://devops.pingidentity.com/tools/pingctlUtil/) for more information.

 ### Unable To Retrieve Evaluation License